UCL-ARC/dirac-swift-api/README.md

 ## Running the API

+### Defining required settings

+Some settings variables are required by `src/api/config.py`, and can be set via a `.env` file as shown in the `.env.example` file.
+To set these when running the application, create a `.env` file in the top level directory of this repository based on `.env.example`, but providing your own values where required.

+Settings variables can also be set directly from environment variables when running the application if a `.env` file is not found.

 ### Running locally

 After installing the package, from the root directory (containing this README), run in development mode with